 Journal writing as a method of dealing with creative blocks

 I tried journaling my way through “art block”* before, and I don’t remember it ever working.
 When I write, I don’t draw.
 It’s that simple.
 When I took a social media sabbatical in December 2015 in an attempt to focus on painting, I wrote a bunch of journal entries and blog articles, but it hasn’t brought me any closer to painting.
-(All the bright ideas I mentioned in it?
+(All the bright ideas I mentioned in the article?
 Most of them didn’t happen.)

 Focusing on writing my way through the “block” always left me frustrated that writing and painting can’t happen at the same time.

-Whenever someone offers journal prompts or something of that kind to supposedly get me to create, I want to flip the table.
+Whenever someone offers journal prompts to supposedly get me to create, I want to flip the table.
 It has never, ever worked for me.
 I just write and write and write.
 And then I write about how frustrated I am that I’m not painting.
-That’s so not the point...
-So I hereby grant myself, and anyone else who feels they need it, permission to ditch and ignore any journaling questions, prompts, exercises, and other writing tools to supposedly open up creative flow.
+That’s so not the point… So I hereby grant myself, and anyone else who feels they need it, permission to ditch and ignore any journaling questions, prompts, exercises, and other writing tools to supposedly open up creative flow.
 Not helpful, not what I need and want, and I’m wise enough to choose a better method for myself because I know myself better than any teacher can.